shrutisinghchauhan/PicART/README.md

-# 📸 Pixora – Image Sharing Platform
+# 📸 Picart – Image Sharing Platform

 ## 🚀 Overview

-**Pixora** is a modern, full-featured **image sharing platform** designed for photographers, artists, and content creators.
+**Picart** is a modern, full-featured **image sharing platform** designed for photographers, artists, and content creators.
 It provides a seamless experience to upload, explore, and interact with visual content while focusing on performance and user experience.

 ---